Cici919/CS4485-Team-9-5G-Data-Project/README.md

 ## How to Run the Different Version of Code

 ### I. Main Branch (With simple Auth0 Authentication)
- 1. Clone or copy our team's repository to your local machine.
+ 1. Clone or copy the repository to your local machine.
  2. Open your command prompt or terminal.
  3. Navigate to the project directory where the docker-compose.yml file is located.
  4. Run the following command to build and start the containers:
  *     docker-compose up --build
+ * Note: Make sure you have Auth0 access permission

 ### II.
 Code-After-Integration Branch (Full satck code from Team 7)
  1. Clone the project folder from the Code-After-Integration branch to your local machine.
  2. Ensure Docker Server is Running